Active label cleaning for improved dataset quality under resource constraints: Discussion

 This work investigated the impact of label noise on model training and evaluation procedures by assessing its impact in terms of (I) predictive performance drop, (II) model evaluation results, and (III) model selection choices.
 As potential ways to mitigate this problem can be resource-demanding depending on the application area, we defined cost-effective relabelling strategies to improve the quality of datasets with noisy class labels.
 These solutions are benchmarked in a newly proposed simulation framework to quantify potential resource savings and improvement in downstream use-cases.

 In particular, we highlight the importance of cleaning labels in a noisy evaluation set.
 We showed that neglecting this step may yield misleading performance metrics and model rankings that do not generalise to the test environment.
 This can, in turn, lead to overoptimistic design decisions with negative consequences in high-stakes applications such as healthcare.

 One of our main findings is that the patterns of label error in the data (i.e., structural assumptions about label errors shown in \cref{fig:noise_model}) can have as large an impact on the efficacy of label cleaning and robust-learning methods as the average noise rates, as evidenced by the results obtained on both training and validation sets.
 We therefore recommend carefully considering the underlying mechanisms of label noise when attempting to compare possible solutions.

+Note that, when cleaning the test set, there may be concerns about introducing dependency between the training and test sets.
+To avoid this, selector models utilised for sample prioritisation should ideally (i)~be trained solely on the test set and (ii)~not be used for classification and evaluation purposes.
+Moreover, it is worth noting that modelling biases could be reflected in the ranking of the samples.
+Such biases may be mitigated by employing an ensemble of models with different formulations and inductive biases for posterior estimation in \cref{eqn:scoring_fn}, as the framework makes no assumptions about the family of functions that can be used for label cleaning.

 The results also suggest that even robust-learning approaches may not fully recover predictive performance under high noise rates.
 In such cases, SSL pre-training is experimentally shown to be a reliable alternative, outperforming noise-robust models trained from scratch, even more so with the increasing availability of unlabelled datasets.
 Lastly, we show that acquiring new labels can complement noise-robust learning by recycling data samples even if their labels are noisy, and can also handle biased labels.
 Thus, the two domains can be combined to obtain not only a better model, but also clean data labels for downstream applications.